isabella232/journeys.en/help/using/expression/advanced-editor-use-cases.md

 From there you can add another path in your journey and send notification with engagement offer.
 Configure messages accordingly and use personalization data to enhance the message target.

-## Examples of string manipulation
+## Examples of string manipulations with the advanced expression editor

 **In conditions**